unoplatform/workshops/uno-bootcamp/modules/01-Introduction-to-Uno/README.md

 ## 📖 Overview

-This workshop provides a walk-through of the basics of creating a application with the [Uno Platform][uno-platform].
+This workshop provides a walk-through of the basics of creating an application with the [Uno Platform][uno-platform].
 Each module contains some background information on major features and concepts in the Uno Platform, and includes activities to apply what you have learned.

 By the end of this module you will: